SoftUni-Internal/interactive-content/EN/00-Intro-to-Programming/00-Lesson-Introduction.md

 **1. What is Coding**

-- Introduction to simple Commands and Programs
+- Introduction to simple computer commands and basic programs

 **2. The Java Language**